TRASE: Tracking-free 4D Segmentation and Editing: Related Works

-With the emergence of various vision foundation models, such as Segment Anything Model (SAM) \cite{kirillov2023sam}, DINO \cite{caron2021emerging}, and DINOv2 \cite{oquab2023dinov2}, researchers start to integrate the semantics from these foundation models into their reconstruction.
+\textbf{In static scenes.} With the emergence of various vision foundation models, such as Segment Anything Model (SAM) \cite{kirillov2023sam}, DINO \cite{caron2021emerging}, and DINOv2 \cite{oquab2023dinov2}, researchers start to integrate the semantics from these foundation models into their reconstruction.
 SA3D~\cite{cen2023segment} is the pioneering method that extends 2D SAM masks across images into 3D consistent object masks.
 GARField~\cite{kim2024garfield} introduces hierarchical grouping, leveraging the physical scales of 2D masks to group objects of different sizes and represent scenes at different granularity scales.
-Gaussian Grouping~\cite{ye2023gaussian} is a pioneering Gaussian-based approach that utilizes consistent object IDs generated by video tracker DEVA~\cite{cheng2023tracking} to render object IDs into camera views.
+Gaussian Grouping~\cite{ye2023gaussian} first proposes to utilize consistent object IDs generated by video tracker DEVA~\cite{cheng2023tracking} to render object IDs into camera views.
 Concurrent work such as SAGA \cite{cen2023saga} utilizes the masks generated from SAM, combined with scales obtained from 3D data inspired by GARField, to segment objects of various sizes.
-Notably, these methods are designed for static scenes.
-To date, only two concurrent work, SA4D \cite{ji2024segment} and DGD \cite{labe2024dgd}, addresses the segmentation task in dynamic 3DGS.
-DGD extends the rasterization pipeline of 3DGS to be able to render semantic feature of each Gaussian.
-The rendered Gaussian feature map is then trained with the supervision of DINOv2 \cite{oquab2023dinov2} or CLIP \cite{radford2021learning} to mimic the output from their feature extractors.
-The biggest drawback of such supervision is anticipated longer training times as the dimensions of the features generated by DINOv2 and CLIP are quite large (384 and 512).
-Similar to Gaussian Grouping and its derivatives \cite{dou2024cosseggaussians, lyu2024gaga}, SA4D relies on video trackers to associate masks across different views to produce consistent object IDs.
-These approaches face significant limitations, as the mask association often fails to offer consistent object IDs in dynamic scenes, such as the oven-mitts sequence from HyperNeRF \cite{park2021hypernerf} as shown in \cref{fig:deva_fail}.
+GAGA~\cite{lyu2024gaga} proposes a mask group identity assignment technique using a 3D-aware memory bank to compensate for inaccurate semantic labels and use group IDs as pseudo-labels for identity encoding.
+Our model implicitly learns multi-view consistent semantic Gaussian features using our designed contrastive loss in a single training stage without identity assignments.